darekf77/taon/README.md

 ```

-Of course Angular services can be used inside Angular web apps and Ionic framwork app.
+Of course Angular services can be used inside Angular web and Ionic mobile apps.